-A person with liver disease must eat a special diet.
-This diet protects the liver from working too hard and helps it to function as well as possible.
+Some people with liver disease must eat a special diet.
+This diet helps the liver function and protects it from working too hard.

 Proteins normally help the body repair tissue.
 They also prevent fatty buildup and damage to the liver cells.

 In people with badly damaged livers, proteins are not properly processed.
 Waste products may build up and affect the brain.

 - Cutting down the amount of protein you eat.
 This will help limit the buildup of toxic waste products.